FrontEndDev-James/Strive-Fitness-App-iOS/README.md

       - Added Profile Banner to fit profile page
       -
   -   Adjusted the weights of each section in every corresponding frame
+  -   Heart Rate Monitor feature added to the activity tracker frame
   -